How to Treat Cold and Flu in Newborns

 But if your child does fall ill, you’ll want to make sure she gets the rest she needs to kick her cold quickly.

-1. Nose Washers.
-An odd but effective little remedy…Collect some breastmilk from your nipple with an eyedropper, then tip back your baby’s head and put a drop or two into his nostrils.
+- Nose Washers.
+An odd but effective little remedy for the common cold in babies…Collect some breastmilk from your nipple with an eyedropper, then tip back your baby’s head and put a drop or two into his nostrils.
 (Breastmilk contains antibodies that can fight off colds!)